 It has failed because it has turned many citizens who have never before committed a crime into criminals

-Desperate to “chase” and recover gambling losses, pathological gamblers often turn to crime to get access to more money.
+Desperate to “chase” and recover their losses to government’s gambling program, many citizens turn to crime to get access to more money.
 Fraud and embezzlement become common among formerly hard-working and highly-trusted people, as two out of three citizens have done something illegal to obtain the money to feed their gambling addiction, many of whom have never had any kind of criminal record before.
 There are now millions of gambling addicts across the country – in Wisconsin alone, 7% of its citizens are now problem gamblers.

 It has failed as a form of limited and efficient government

 States have high costs for every dollar raised through predatory gambling.
 Furthermore, the state lottery and casinos have become the most visible faces of state government for many citizens – diminishing the dignity of the state and its traditions of service to citizens.

 It has failed to protect the personal freedom of millions of Americans

 Predatory gambling operators and some public officials peddle the myth that casinos and lotteries represent “personal freedom,” attempting to elude charges of exploitation by framing it as a “voluntary” act.”
 But the revenue model is financially damaging to citizens and it only works if our government, in its role as promoter and regulator, takes away the freedom of millions of Americans.
 By definition, someone who is an addict or someone who is deep in personal debt is not free.
 They have lost their free will and their freedom to choose.
 In a country where everyone is considered equal, how can the state actively promote a government program that renders many of our fellow citizens as expendable?
 John Stuart Mill, the father of the libertarian vision, famously wrote that each individual has the right to act as he wants so long as these actions do not harm others.